Skip to main content

 Adding a new language

 Use a multilingual voice model (such as ElevenLabs multilingual or Cartesia sonic) for proper pronunciation across languages.
-See voice classes for available providers.
+See Voice for available providers including ElevenLabs, Cartesia, Hume, Rime, Minimax, PlayHT, and Google TTS.

 Removing a language

-Remove the voice for that language in Channels > Voice > Agent Voice, then update any language-specific knowledge and functions.
-The agent will fall back to the default language for callers speaking the removed language.
+Remove the language from Configure > General under Additional languages, then update any language-specific knowledge, translations, pronunciation rules, and functions.
+The agent will fall back to the main language for callers speaking the removed language.

 Language-specific knowledge